-- Mr. Chernoff was formerly a director of Calmena Energy Services Inc. (a public oilfield service company) which was placed in receivership on January 20, 2015.
-Mr. Chernoff resigned effective January 15, 2015. - Mr. Wilson was formerly a director of Lightstream Resources Ltd. (a public oil and gas exploration company) which entered into restructuring proceedings under the Companies' Creditors Arrangement Act on September 26, 2016.
+- Mr. Wilson was formerly a director of Lightstream Resources Ltd. (a public oil and gas exploration company) which entered into restructuring proceedings under the Companies' Creditors Arrangement Act on September 26, 2016.
 Mr. Wilson resigned effective December 29, 2016. - Mr. Wilson was formerly a director of Forent Energy Ltd. (a public oil and gas exploration company) which was placed in receivership on May 9, 2017.
 Mr. Wilson resigned effective May 9, 2017.